qlyoung/MumbleEchoSpatializer/README.md

 Transmit Position" under "Options".
 Go to "Audio Output" and check "Positional Audio".

-Make sure to set "Enable API Access" in the in-game settings menu to true (it defaults to false), otherwise you will not have spatial audio
+Make sure to set "Enable API Access" in the in-game settings menu to true (it defaults to false), otherwise you will not have spatial audio.

 Usage
 -----